I should be able to accomplish more...Other moms do.

 "I, I am he who blots out your transgressions for my own sake, and I will not remember your sins. " Isaiah 43:25

 But guilt is a different beast.
 It's like a little nagging cloak of darkness that never gets removed or relieved by repentance.
 As a matter of fact, most things I feel guilty about are not things I'd even feel repentant about.

-I feel repentant about losing my temper, being impatient, having judgemental thoughts, gossiping, disrespecting my husband, being in SIN...I feel GUILTY about not having a big birthday party for my kids every year, not being able to participate in all the activities they would like to participate in, for not keeping the house as clean as I *should*, for not losing the baby weight fast enough, for not managing money as well as others seem to, for not making time to exercise, for forgetting to teach a kid a particular math skill, for messy closets, unused curriculum, not cooking supper every night, eating at a fast food restaurant three times this week...
+I feel repentant about losing my temper, being impatient, having judgemental thoughts, gossiping, disrespecting my husband, being in SIN...I feel GUILTY about not having a big birthday party for my kids every year, not being able to participate in all the activities they would like to participate in, for not keeping the house as clean as I *should*, for not losing the baby weight fast enough, for not managing money as well as others seem to, for not making time to exercise, for forgetting to teach a kid a particular math skill, for messy closets and too much unused curriculum, for not cooking supper every night, for eating at a fast food restaurant three times this week...
 The list goes ON AND ON Y'ALL.

 The first half of this list, the convicted part- well those are items that are in direct conflict with scripture.
 They are a standard set for us by Christ, and therefore, we offend the Holy Spirit and feel CONVICTED to repent.

 The second part of that list...
 Well those are worldly standards.